Glass-like product made from polyacrylic esters.

 Due to the absence of visual orientation, instrument flights largely do not depend on weather and time of day.
 This is why the planned schedules of commercial flights are essentially based on IFR.
 There is a regulation in Europe as to which conditions require commercial flights to fly under IFR or VFR.
 Approval from the country-specific regulatory authority must be acquired in each individual case.

-In TESTAF, the demands made on wristwatches change with the flight rules.
+In TESTAF and DIN 8330, the demands made on wristwatches change with the flight rules.
 For instrument flights, a chronograph function is required in addition to the rotating bezel, which facilitates the execution of short-timed flight manoeuvres.

 Correction interval in quartz movements.